Company Culture: three techniques Ritz-Carlton use to cater extraordinarily for their guests

 They live and breathe their values daily

 Each member of staff working at the Ritz-Carlton carries a laminated card with 12 key service values which are reinforced on a daily basis.
-Each morning at Ritz-Carlton around the world starts the exact same way: a 15-minute departmental meeting known as ‘the line-up’.
+Each morning at Ritz-Carlton around the world starts the exact same way with a 15-minute departmental meeting known as ‘the line-up’.
 The hotel takes this time to review guest experiences, resolve issues, discuss improvements and highlight values through storytelling.
 Their desire to provide excellence customer service becomes like second nature, it’s the Ritz-Carlton way.

 They go the extra mile (literally)